Curriculum Guide · Courses

 J.D.
 Seminar 277 | 3 credit hours

 This seminar explores, through lecture, discussion, and problem solving, the demographics, public perceptions, special legal problems, and public policy issues affecting older persons.
-Subject areas include income maintenance programs (Social Security, SSI); health and long-term care benefits (Medicare, Medicaid, "medigap" and long-term care insurance, state and federal financing issues); retirement housing and long-term care options and regulation (continuing care retirement communities, nursing homes, home and community-based care, home equity conversion); estate and personal planning issues related to incapacity (guardianship and its alternatives, elder abuse, the right to refuse life-sustaining medical treatment, bioethical dilemmas, surrogate decision making, and health care advance directives); and ethical issues in representing the elderly.
+Subject areas include income maintenance programs (Social Security, SSI); health and long-term care benefits (Medicare, Medicaid, long-term care insurance, state and federal financing issues); retirement housing and long-term care options and regulation (continuing care retirement communities, nursing homes, home and community-based care, home equity conversion); estate and personal planning issues related to incapacity (powers of attorney, trusts, guardianship and its alternatives, elder abuse, the right to refuse life-sustaining medical treatment, bioethical dilemmas, surrogate decision making, and health care advance directives); and ethical issues in representing the elderly.
 The seminar is both practice- and policy-oriented and integrative with respect to other coursework and related disciplines.

-Recommended: Prior enrollment in one or more of the following courses: Administrative Law; Employment Discrimination; Estate Planning Seminar; Family Law I: Marriage and Divorce; Constitutional Law II: Individual Rights and Liberties; Professional Responsibility.
+Recommended: Prior or concurrent enrollment in one or more of the following courses: Administrative Law; Employment Discrimination; Family Law I: Marriage and Divorce; Constitutional Law II: Individual Rights and Liberties; Professional Responsibility.

 This seminar requires a paper.
 Students must register for the 3 credit section of the seminar if they wish to write a paper fulfilling the Upperclass Legal Writing Requirement.
 The paper requirements of the 2 credit section will not fulfill the Upperclass Legal Writing Requirement.